phortx/riven/README.md

 ## Prerequisites

 You need `wkhtmltopdf` in order to generate PDFs, since that's the PDF generator backend for riven.
 You should use the QT patched version of `wkhtmltopdf`.
-You may also use the version without patched qt, but that will disable the following features of riven: Page numbers, table of contents.
+You may also use the version without patched qt, but that will disable the following features of riven: Page numbers, table of contents, covers.

 - If you got Arch Linux, you can just install the packages `wkhtmltopdf-static`and `icu48` from the AUR.